 This city is located in Southern Vietnam and was once called Saigon when it was the capital of Southern Vietnam during the time of the civil War.
 If you enjoy your history and learning about the heritage of where you visit, then Ho Chi Minh City is a great place to visit.
 Ho Chi Minh s one of the more modern cities in Vietnam.
 While there, you can enjoy the wealth of restaurants, shopping facilities that are on offer as well as a lively nightlife.

 This is the capital city and is widely known for its grand architecture and blend of Chinese, Asian and French cuisines and culture.
 The Old Quarter is a popular place to visit with its narrow winding streets with the area being home to Đồng Xuân Market that sells locally produced food.
 Many temples can be visited here, including the iconic, One Pillar Pagoda.
-Here it is worth noting before visiting Vietnam make sure you have travel insurance in case you need medical cover.
-If you travel a lot throughout the year it is worth checking out an annual holiday insurance policy which could save you money.

 The War Remnants Museum